 Applying to Spin 1/2 Systems

 In the previous sections, we introduced the main concepts of the state vector formalism in quantum mechanics.
 This included state vectors, Hilbert spaces, observables, eigenstates, Hermitian operators, commutators, the uncertainty principle, tensor products, and more.
-If one has made it this far, one deserves commendation.
-These are some of the most abstract and counterintuitive concepts in physics, and the mathematics can be challenging.
 Now, we will apply these concepts to a specific system: spin-1/2 particles.

 Before reading this, one should have read the Stern Gerlach Experiment section.
 The SG experiment is very nice as an introduction to quantum mechanics; it is so obviously different from the classical prediction, and it also provides motivation for a specifically complex vector space.